Nowy Dwór County, Pomeranian Voivodeship

-Nowy Dwór Gdański County (powiat nowodworski) is a unit of territorial administration and local government (powiat) in Pomeranian Voivodeship, northern Poland, on the Baltic coast.
+Nowy Dwór County (powiat nowodworski, formerly Nowy Dwór Gdański County) is a unit of territorial administration and local government (powiat) in Pomeranian Voivodeship, northern Poland, on the Baltic coast.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Nowy Dwór Gdański, which lies 36 km south-east of the regional capital Gdańsk.
 The only other town in the county is Krynica Morska, lying 29 km north-east of Nowy Dwór Gdański, on the Vistula Spit.

 The county covers an area of 652.75 km2.
 As of 2019 its total population is 35,656, out of which the population of Nowy Dwór Gdański is 9,905, that of Krynica Morska is 1,303, and the rural population is 24,448.